zymex22/Hospital-Extended/README.md

 - Pelador - Medical Supplements (few items) https://steamcommunity.com/sharedfiles/filedetails/?id=2004944243
 - Knight - Medical IV's https://steamcommunity.com/sharedfiles/filedetails/?id=1424438685
 - Cucumpear - LED Light (1 lamp) https://steamcommunity.com/sharedfiles/filedetails/?id=843715469
-- Suno - Animal Medical Bed
+- Suno - Animal Medical Bed https://steamcommunity.com/sharedfiles/filedetails/?id=1925943936
-- Syrchalis - [SYR] Glowing Healroot
+- Syrchalis - [SYR] Glowing Healroot https://steamcommunity.com/sharedfiles/filedetails/?id=1517921835
+- Pravus - High Tech Laboratory Facilities (1.0/1.1 version by Mlie) https://steamcommunity.com/sharedfiles/filedetails/?id=841760538

 All mods that are colab in here will be made incompatible if whole mod is used in here.
 Else it will be patches to play nicely with this mod, if only a few items are used like medical iv's